theratioproject/simple/doc/Getting-started.md

 $ sudo ./Linux-build.sh -c -i
 # This check and configures your system (-c) and then install (-i)
 ```
 Boom!.
-SIMPLE has been installed and enviroments and n
+SIMPLE has been installed and enviroments and modules have also been added.

+#### Windows OS.
+It's pretty simple to install **SIMPLE** on Windows OS.